mlpeck/vrot_stanmodels/README.md

-This site contains code and data for modeling rotation curves of disk galaxies with spectroscopic data in [SDSS-IV MaNGA](http://www.sdss.org/dr14/manga/) as derived for example in [Teuben 2002](https://ui.adsabs.harvard.edu/#abs/2002ASPC..275..217T/abstract).
+This site contains code and data for modeling rotation curves as derived for example in [Teuben 2002](https://ui.adsabs.harvard.edu/#abs/2002ASPC..275..217T/abstract) for disk galaxies with spectroscopic data in [SDSS-IV MaNGA](http://www.sdss.org/dr14/manga/) .
 All of the R and Stan code and datasets required to recreate my workflow is included.
 A sample data set with galaxy spectra and a Stan model fit is provided on my [Dropbox account](https://www.dropbox.com/s/tousr1abr1j27r6/8333-6102.rda?dl=0).

 This software depends on a number of R packages.
 A possibly incomplete list includes: